spicetify/docs/src/content/docs/development/migrating-v2-extensions.md

 That list becomes the teardown checklist.
 A v3 module can be reloaded several times in one Spotify process, so anything left behind produces duplicate buttons, listeners, and behavior.

-Keep the existing storage keys unless you intentionally want to reset users. `Spicetify.LocalStorage` and browser `localStorage` remain available.
+Keep the existing storage keys unless you intentionally want to reset users. `client.storage` preserves the classic `Spicetify.LocalStorage` behavior; `createStorage(ctx)` is namespaced and is better for new modules, but requires an explicit data migration when replacing old keys.

 ## 2. Scaffold an extension module